 - NPower Technologies (NGO) is providing employment by developing the skills of youth and war veterans via training, internships, and job placements.

 - Additionally, HCLites are also contributing to the local community by taking part in Autism and Breast Cancer Awareness Walks, food packaging events, building houses through Habitat for Humanity, blood donation camps, and food and toy drives.

 HCLTech UK has been working with The Prince’s Trust for the last five years by helping disadvantaged people get trained in technology, life skills, and career skills to improve their prospects.

 - Through the ‘Get Started with Technology’ series, young people were trained in mobile application development and digital learning skills to improve employability.

 - The program is also helping young people from disadvantaged schools get exposure to how large organizations function and understand opportunities in technology post-school, thus securing job options.

-- Inaugurating an electrical engineering computer lab to which HCL has donated 64 computers.
+- Inaugurating an electrical engineering computer lab to which HCLTech has donated 64 computers.

-- HCL is also supporting bursaries to students pursuing computer science.
+- HCLTech is also supporting bursaries to students pursuing computer science.

 - It is supporting the Nelson Mandela Foundation by sponsoring the ‘Mandela Day Library Project’ as part of a literacy program in local schools like Thuthuzekani Primary School and Elethu Themba Public School and training teachers to utilize the space to educate community children.